AdobeXD/plugin-samples/reference/structure/handlers.md

 ## Wiring your code to the manifest
+The way you link your code with the manifest is different depending on which UI entrypoint your plugin uses.
 ### Modal
 Your `main.js` file exports a map linking each `commandId` from the manifest to a _handler function_ in your code: